CIRCLE OF DISCIPLINE, INC. STAFF

 Sankara is a native of Minneapolis with family dating back to the 1800's in the state of Minnesota.
 He has well over 30 years of community service, starting with the Southside Youth Neighborhood Organization (SYNO), which he and three colleagues started in the mid-70's focusing on various community projects and family development.
 In the late-80's he managed youth programs at Bernadette's Teen Club in the Uptown YWCA, which included after-school tutoring, aerobics, cultural activities, sports and weekend social events.
 He has also been a licensed foster care parent.

 His involvement in boxing dates back to amateur boxing as a child, boxing for the Pillsbury House and the Phyllis Wheatley Center coached by Eddie Lacey, Danny Davis ,as well as his father, the late Bishop Stanley Neil Frazier (Church of God in Christ) and later at the Lake Street Gym and 7th Street Gym under Bob Porter and Gilbert Mitchell, Sr. Sankara also trained in California and has coached and trained boxers in a number of gyms throughout North and South Minneapolis, St. Paul, Ohio, California and New York.
 Currently, he is a Level IV International USA Boxing Coach, certified through the United States Olympic Committee and USA Boxing.
-He has coached three number one USA Boxing ranked amateurs and presently trains the number two ranked amateur.
+He has coached three number one USA Boxing ranked amateur.
 In 2007 he was selected as an assistant coach to travel to Baku, Azerbaijan with the USA Cadet Boxing Team.
-Mr. Frazier is also a professional boxing trainer, a Grand Master in the Martial Arts with a 9th Degree Black Sash in Wu Shu (Kung Fu) and has CPR and First Aid certification.
-His extensive background as a Coach and Martial Arts Instructor has allowed him to personally train a variety of individuals; some of which have been WBA and IBF World Champions, a motion picture actor (Josh Hartnett), hockey player (Joe Finley), business owner (Lisa Bauch of Uppercut Gym), former Olympiad (Arthur A. Johnson), and a many others-- from members of SWAT to United States Marines.
+Mr. Frazier is also a professional boxing trainer, a Grand Master in the Martial Arts with a 10th Degree Black Sash in Wu Shu (Kung Fu).
+His extensive background as a Coach and Martial Arts Instructor has allowed him to personally train a variety of individuals; some of which have been WBA and IBF World Champions, a motion picture actor (Josh Hartnett), hockey player (Joe Finley), business owner (Lisa Bauch of Uppercut Gym), former Olympiad (Arthur A. Johnson), and many others-- from members of SWAT to United States Marines.

 As an entrepreneur, he has been the owner of Executive Protection Security companies.
 In 2004, he received the Abbott Northwestern Hospital "Abby" Award and the Martin Luther King Jr. "Local Legend" Award in 2007, both recognizing him for his outstanding community service.
 Sankara is always in a growing process by continuing to train, learn and strive for higher levels.